r-nikhil/r-nikhil.github.io/_posts/2025-07-06-n8n-vs-zapier.md

 ---

 ```
-This post is edited and rewritten by Claude
+This post is edited and rewritten by Claude.
 ```

 When Zapier was exploding in the 2010s, everyone saw the obvious opportunity: no-code automation connecting SaaS tools.
 Lead comes into Gmail, add to spreadsheet.
 Stripe payment triggers Slack message.
 Simple workflows for non-technical users who just wanted things to work seamlessly.

 But n8n took a completely different approach.
 Instead of building another business-user-friendly automation tool, they went straight after developers and technical teams. **And it's working incredibly well.**
+If you want to read how n8n counter positioned vs Zapier, read my friend Manas's blog [here](https://manassaloi.com/2025/05/20/n8n-zapier.html).

 ### What Makes Each Platform Different